-You’ve generated leads, networked with potential sellers, and found a prospective client.
-You must position yourself as the ideal agent to represent your prospective client’s home, and to do that, you’ll need to present a real estate listing.
+You’ve generated leads, networked with potential sellers, and found a homeowner who’s interested in your services.
+Now you must position yourself as the ideal agent to represent your prospective client’s home, and to do that, you’ll need a real estate listing presentation.

-A real estate listing presentation is a powerful business tool that demonstrates your expertise, impresses sellers, and increases your close rates.
-We understand the impact a powerful presentation can have on your business––so much so that we’ve built a tool into our platform to help you craft your own standout presentation.
+A real estate listing presentation is a powerful business tool that demonstrates your expertise, impresses sellers, and fills your transaction pipeline.
+We understand the impact a powerful presentation can have on your business — so much so that we’ve built a tool into our platform to help you craft your own standout presentation.

 Luxury Presence’s listing presentation tool is designed to help you increase your close rates with stunning professional presentations.
-We make the design process as simple as possible so you can focus on what really matters––your clients.
+Our templates make the design and input process as simple as possible so you can focus on what really matters — your clients.

 The 9 components of a winning real estate listing presentation